 in the early and mid-2010s, the fashion industry, and society in general, were still reeling from the great recession that began in the late 2000s. many fashion trends that were popular during the pre-recession times (early-mid 2000s), such as monogrammed clothing and handbags, were now considered as inappropriate and tacky. high fashion brand items were no longer seen as enviable or as status symbols, but distasteful and became an indication that u were part of the 1% that continued 2 profit while others were struggling.

-during the post-recession era, the idea of frugality inadvertently wounded up supporting the rise of fast fashion, thus resulting in fast fashion brands such as fashion nova, pretty little thing, forever 21, h&m, zara, american apparel, hollister, urban outfitters, abercrombie & fitch, and other fast fashion retailers flourishing in popularity and sales. this also resulted in trends being pushed out faster and faster, therefore oversaturating the market and making ppl yearn 4 what was considered as "the next hot thing" sooner and sooner.
+during the post-recession era, the idea of frugality inadvertently wounded up supporting the rise of fast fashion, thus resulting in fast fashion brands such as fashion nova, pretty little thing, forever 21, h&m, zara, american apparel, urban outfitters, and other fast fashion retailers flourishing in popularity and sales. this also resulted in trends being pushed out faster and faster, therefore oversaturating the market and making ppl yearn 4 what was considered as "the next hot thing" sooner and sooner.

 and i think that right there, is what the problem was with 2010s fashion. fashion trends of the time were way rooted in capitalism, thus resulting in a bunch of cheap, low-quality fast fashion retailer knockoffs. many fashion brands in general (whether it be sustainable fashion, fast fashion, or high fashion) relied HEAVILY on social media, specifically tumblr, instagram, and pinterest, to promote their products (just look @ instagram now, they have their own shop, like wtf!?), which also left less of an emphasis on experimentation and/or uniqueness, and trends such as grunge, hipsters, and lolita became popular via social media and fell 2 capitalism.